 - 1.01 The Procurement Procedures for Projects Financed by CDB ("the Procedures") govern the procurement of Goods, Works, Non-Consulting Services, and Consulting Services (Goods, Works and Services) undertaken by Recipients of Caribbean Development Bank (CDB) Financing.
-The Procedures align with CDB's fiduciary obligations and practices, and the Agreement Establishing CDB, which requires that Financing only be utilised for the purposes for which the Financing was granted, with due attention to considerations of economy and efficiency1, without regard to political or other non-economic influences or considerations2. - 1.02 The Procedures are accompanied by the Procurement Policy for Projects Financed by CDB ("the Policy"), and collectively they are referred to as "the Procurement Framework."
-The Procurement Framework promotes the use of best international procurement practices, which deliver value for money and the highest standards of integrity, in order to provide the intended development outcomes in a timely manner.
+The Procedures align with CDB's fiduciary obligations and practices, and the Agreement Establishing CDB, which requires that Financing only be utilised for the purposes for which the Financing was granted, with due attention to considerations of economy and efficiency, without regard to political or other non-economic influences or considerations. - 1.02 The Procedures are accompanied by the Procurement Policy for Projects Financed by CDB ("the Policy"), and collectively they are referred to as "the Procurement Framework."
+The Policy and any subsequent waivers or modifications thereto, require the approval of CDB's Board of Directors.
+The Procedures require the approval by CDB's Management, which has the authority to waive or modify them, but only where consistent with the approved Policy. - 1.03 The Procurement Framework promotes the use of best international procurement practices, which deliver value for money (VfM) and the highest standards of integrity, in order to provide the intended development outcomes in a timely manner.
 CDB's Standard Procurement Documents (SPDs) and procurement guidance notes supplement the Procurement Framework.
-The Policy is the overarching document and in the event of a conflict between the Policy and any other documents forming the Procurement Framework, CDB's SPDs or procurement guidance notes, the Policy prevails. - 1.03 While in practice the specific procurement rules and procedures to be followed in the implementation of a Project depend on the circumstances of the Project concerned, procurement shall comply with CDB's Core Procurement Principles, value for money (VfM), economy, efficiency, integrity, equality and fairness and transparency (see Paragraph 2.01).
+The Policy is the overarching document and in the event of a conflict between the Policy and any other documents forming the Procurement Framework, CDB's SPDs or procurement guidance notes, the Policy prevails. - 1.04 While in practice the specific procurement rules and procedures to be followed in the implementation of a Project depend on the circumstances of the Project concerned, procurement shall comply with CDB's Core Procurement Principles, VfM, economy, efficiency, integrity, equality and fairness and transparency (see Paragraph 2.01).

-1.04 The purpose of the Procedures is to inform those carrying out a Project that is financed in whole or in part by CDB Financing of the procedures that govern the procurement of the Goods, Works and Services required for the Project.
+1.05 The purpose of the Procedures is to inform those carrying out a Project that is financed in whole or in part by CDB Financing, of the procedures that govern the procurement of the Goods, Works and Services required for the Project.
 The Loan or Grant Agreement (the Financing Agreement) governs the legal relationship between the Recipient of CDB Financing and CDB, and the Procedures are applicable to the procurement of Goods, Works and Services for the Project, as provided for in the Financing Agreement.
-The rights and obligations of the Recipient and the providers of Goods, Works and Services for the Project are governed by the Bidding Documents or Request for Proposals acceptable to CDB, and by the contracts signed by the Recipient with the providers of Goods, Works and Services, and not by the Procurement Framework or the Financing Agreement.
-No party other than the parties to the Financing Agreement shall derive any rights therefrom or have any claim to the proceeds of CDB Financing.
+The rights and obligations of the Recipient and the providers of Goods, Works and Services for the Project are governed by the Bidding Documents or Request for Proposals acceptable to CDB, and by the contracts signed by the Recipient with the providers of Goods, Works and

-1 Article 15 (k) of the Agreement Establishing the Caribbean Development Bank.
+&lt;sup>4 Article 15 (k) of the Agreement Establishing the Caribbean Development Bank.

-2 Article 35 of the Agreement Establishing the Caribbean Development Bank.
+&lt;sup>5 Article 35 of the Agreement Establishing the Caribbean Development Bank.